 Martin enjoys delving into new musical projects; her latest musical adventure is playing the theremin.
 She has performed and recorded a commissioned piece (Theremin’s Journey) by Los Angeles composer Gernot Wolfgang, in which she performs on both theremin and piano.
 She also recently commissioned a solo piano work (D’Nato) by composer and LA Phil Principal Timpanist Joseph Pereira.

-When she’s not making music, you might find Martin up in the air - she is an instrument-rated airplane pilot and master-rated skydiver.
+She is currently enjoying her third decade of international performances as a two-piano team with her husband Gavin Martin.
+When she’s not making music, you might find Joanne up in the air - she is an instrument-rated airplane pilot and a master-rated skydiver.